chiahsun/ExData_Plotting1/README.md

 * `index.Rmd`: R markdown for generating all plots on the screen
 * `index.html`: Generated html for easier review

+Your can also review the [github pages](https://chiahsun.github.io/ExData_Plotting1/) for code.

 ## Introduction